Plant What Where | Aussie Mediterranean

 Australia’s South Eastern temperate climate lends itself perfectly to Mediterranean style plantings.
 When thinking of a Mediterranean style garden, it’s not just those surrounding the southern European sea.
 It’s the climactic conditions we are considering, and these are similar in South West Africa, the Southern states of America and of course South Eastern Australia and New Zealand.
 This geographic diversity offers a variety of options.
 In addition to edibles, there’s a range of flowering shrubs and trees, both evergreen and deciduous to choose from.

-You don’t need to agonise or toss the coin over whether to plant Aussie native or Mediterranean.
-There are many similarities in planting requirements which means they can be combined to create a stunning palette of plants with an array of foliage, forms, colour and shape.
-So when planning your next garden, consider The Aussie Mediterranean garden.
+With the many similarities in planting requirements in the flowing selections, they can be combined to create a stunning palette of plants with an array of foliage, forms, colour and shape.

 The pick of citrus for the Aussie Med' garden include Eureka Lemon, Mediterranean Sweet Orange, Tahitian Lime and Cumquat Calamondin.
-Add variety and colour with Punica granatum Pomegranate, Acca sellowiana Feijoa, Persimmon and Loquats.
+Add variety and colour with Pomegranate, Fig and Feijoa.

 Tolerant to full sun, poor soils and drought, olive varieties are a versatile option used for balls, shrubs, hedging and feature trees.
 Consider ‘Del Morocco’ with slightly weeping foliage, or the French ‘Picholine’ variety – a strong upright form with medium sized fruit.